TaylorOD/README-Template/README.md

 - Include badges.
 - If possible, include screenshots and demo videos.

-### Core Technical Concepts/Inspiration

-- Why does it exist?
-- Frame your project for the potential user.
-- Compare/contrast your project with other, similar projects so the user knows how it is different from those projects.
-- Highlight the technical concepts that your project demonstrates or supports.
-Keep it very brief.
-- Keep it useful.
+### Technology stack:

-  - **Technology stack**: Indicate the technological nature of the software, including primary programming language(s) and whether the software is intended as standalone or as a module in a framework or other ecosystem.
+- Indicate the technological nature of the software, including primary programming language(s) and whether the software is intended as standalone or as a module in a framework or other ecosystem.

+### Status:
-  - **Status**:  Alpha, Beta, 1.1, etc. It's OK to write a sentence, too.
+- Alpha, Beta, 1.1, etc. It's OK to write a sentence, too.
 The goal is to let interested people know where this project is at.
 This is also a good place to link to the [CHANGELOG](CHANGELOG.md).

 ### Getting Started/Requirements/Prerequisites/Dependencies
 Include any essential instructions for: